gyrsec/gyrsec.github.io/docs/about.md

 # These Notes
 I am using [mkdocs](https://www.mkdocs.org/) with the [mkdocs-material](https://github.com/squidfunk/mkdocs-material) theme hosted on [github-pages](https://pages.github.com/)

-Internal links are used where a topic can logically fit in two different places, to download a local copy
+Internal links are used where a topic can logically fit in two different places

+I may change the site at some point to something that has more flexibility but I keep notes in [obsidian.md](https://obsidian.md) which this makes extremely simple to maintain

 # Projects
 The windows 98 systems are in the process of being set up for a retro LAN party, the main one I use has a 1 GHz PIII, 512 MB ram, Voodoo 3500